President - Nic Bagherpour

 Wally arrived in Denton August of 1989 to attend one University and In 1997 he began his career with the other University across town.
 He has been involved in the Denton music scene since his arrival, playing in many bands -- some notorious, some noteworthy.
 In addition to playing music he has worked with many local music festivals at various levels of involvement including 35Denton (NX35), Holiday Lighting, and Thin Line Film Festival.
 Wally feels that serving as the PR Director for DMAC will be his greatest contribution to local music and art.
 He lives in Denton with his wife and dog Boomerang and is always willing to help when called.

-Director of Operations - Andy Folmer
+Development director - Andy Folmer

 Andy Folmer (one of the three “Andys” of DMAC) lives in Carrollton but most people think he lives in Denton based on his time spent volunteering here.
 Knowing his love for music and festivals, his son Danny Folmer (a local musician), encouraged him to volunteer for 35 Denton.
 This led to serving as a volunteer for Thin Line Film Festival on the music side, and volunteering for Friends With Benefits on their event days.
 His overall love for the artists of Denton and concern about their healthcare led him to become involved in DMAC, and he currently serves as their Director of Operations.
 When he is isn’t volunteering in Denton or sleeping, he is a commercial real estate broker and proud grandfather of four.